sandshrewmetaprotocols/alkanes-docs/docs/developers/test-env.md

 :::info
 This Signet RPC access is Oyl's gift to Alkanes devs - use it for Alkanes testing and we're good.
 Keep it clean, and it stays free.
 Abuse it, and well... things might change.
 :::

+All of this RPC indexer stuff is yet another part of the Oyl network called [Sandshrew](https://sandshrew.io) and it is worth checking out.
+To learn more about how to access the Signet RPC methods, check out the [Sandshrew docs](https://docs.sandshrew.io/sandshrew-namespaces/btc-standard-bitcoin-rpc).